yqrashawn/GokuRakuJoudo/README.md

 ## Usage

-Make sure you have a profile named "Default" in Karabiner GUI tool.
+Make sure you have a profile named "Default" in Karabiner's GUI tool.
 You can specify your own profile name [using `:profiles` keyword](https://github.com/yqrashawn/GokuRakuJoudo/blob/master/examples.org#profiles-wip).

 ![img](./resources/images/karabiner-profile.jpg)

-Goku reads `karabiner.edn` file which holds your Karabiner config.
-This file should be placed inside `~/.config/` directory on your mac.
-Starting from version 0.2.2, you can specify your config file path using environment variable `GOKU_EDN_CONFIG_FILE`.
+Goku reads the `karabiner.edn` file which holds your Karabiner config.
+This file should be placed inside `~/.config/` directory on your Mac.
+Starting from version 0.2.2, you can specify your config file path using the environment variable `GOKU_EDN_CONFIG_FILE`.

 Goku provides two commands:

 `goku`: Will update karabiner.json once.
-`gokuw`: Will keep watching your `karabiner.edn` and on saving, will update your `karabiner.json` configuration.
+`gokuw`: Will keep watching your `karabiner.edn` and when it changes, it will update your `karabiner.json` configuration.

 Run command `brew services start goku` to use it as a service (runs `gokuw` in background).
-When Goku is ranning as service, the logs are kept inside `~/Library/Logs/goku.log`.
+When Goku is running as service, the logs are kept inside `~/Library/Logs/goku.log`.

-Try `goku -h` to find out more.
+Use `goku -h` to learn more.

 <a id="tutorial"></a>